allegroai/clearml-docs/docs/guides/reporting/plotly_reporting.md

 Report Plotly plots in ClearML by calling the [`Logger.report_plotly`](../../references/sdk/logger.md#report_plotly) method, and passing a complex
 Plotly figure, using the `figure` parameter.

-In this example, the Plotly figure is created using `plotly.express.scatter` (see [Scatter Plots in Python](https://plotly.com/python/line-and-scatter/) in the Plotly documentation):
+In this example, the Plotly figure is created using `plotly.express.scatter` (see the [Plotly documentation](https://plotly.com/python/line-and-scatter/)):

 ```python
 # Iris dataset